dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/helper-classes/helper-classes-info.md

 Most helper classes are SCSS _mixins_ which are then applied to the class when invoked.
 The helper _mixins_ can be found in `src/style/core/utilities.scss`.

-## Usage

-In the following example we show two sections with `.dnb-section` styling which gives a colored background.
-The helper class `.dnb-section--spacing` adds spacing to the section.

 <Examples />